Deep reinforcement learning for irrigation scheduling using high-dimensional sensor feedback: Materials and methods

 The neural network used to model an irrigation decision rule was fully-connected and feed-forward, the most basic network architecture \citep{bishop_pattern_2006}.
 Specifically, it had five hidden layers in the middle, where 400 nodes in the first and fifth layers, 600 nodes in the second and fourth layers, and 800 nodes in the third layer as well as a single bias node at each layer (Figure \ref{fig:architecture}).
 Note that bias nodes in neural networks acted as intercept terms in linear functions.
 As indicated in the figure, the network took nine state variables as inputs, transformed them through the network, and output five numbers as action probabilities for five candidate irrigation amounts.
 With this architecture, the length of vector \(\theta\) that specified the decision rule \(\pi_\theta\) was equal to the number of edges in the network:

 In other words, after each of 20,000 episodes, these 1,448,005 values were gradually changed in search of the best combination throughout the learning.
+As mentioned above, \(\alpha\) was heuristically searched for and set equal to \(10^{-7}\).
 The choice for activation functions also followed one of the most basic configurations---ReLU (rectified linear unit) \citep{nair_rectified_2010} at nodes in each hidden layer and ``softmax'' \citep{bishop_pattern_2006} at nodes in the output layer.
-Finally, as mentioned above, \(\alpha\) was heuristically searched for and set equal to \(10^{-7}\).
+Specifically, if the five unnormalised outputs of the neural network for five actions are \(f_0\), \(f_1\), \(f_2\), \(f_3\) and \(f_4\), the softmax activation for the output layer implies the following normalised numbers, i.e., irrigation probabilities, under the state vector equal to \(s\):